Clintonia borealis: Taxonomy

 In 1789, William Aiton described the species Dracaena borealis Aiton, a name that was to become a synonym for Clintonia borealis (Aiton) Raf.
 The latter was first described by Constantine Samuel Rafinesque in 1832.
+Rafinesque also described the genus Clintonia in 1818.
 The species C. borealis was previously classified within the genus Convallaria.

+Names

+The name bluebead is used as the common name for Clintonia borealis by the USDA Natural Resources Conservation Service, but the Database of Vascular Plants of Canada (VASCAN) prefers yellow clintonia.
+Other common names include blue bead-lily and corn-lily.
+The term 'bluebead' refers to the plant's quite toxic small blue spherical fruits, a quite striking feature.
+Though the name corn-lily is well known, it is also used as a common name for many other plants.
+(See Corn lily) Likewise, though it is occasionally called poisonberry or snakeberry many other species are also known as this.
+(See Poisonberry and Snakeberry) Other names include Clinton's lily, yellow bead lily, and yellow bluebead-lily.

+Regionally, in the southern United States it is called balsam-bell.
+In state of New Hampshire it is called bear-plum and Canada-mayflower.
+In both Maine and Massachusetts it is wild lily-of-the-valley and dragoness-plant and heal-all in Massachusetts and New Brunswick.
+The greatest number of common names is in Maine where it is known as bear-tongue, bear's corn, calf-corn, dogberry, hound's-tongue, northern-lily, and wild-corn.
+Additionally it is cow-tongue in Maine and New Brunswick.

 Distribution

 Clintonia borealis is a wide-ranging species in eastern North America, from Newfoundland and Labrador across New England into the Great Lakes region west to Manitoba and Minnesota.
 Its range extends southward into the Appalachian Mountains where it is allopatric with C. umbellulata, that is, the ranges of the two species do not significantly overlap but are immediately adjacent to one another.
 In the Appalachians, C. umbellulata prefers hardwood forests less than 1000 m while C. borealis populates coniferous or mixed forests up to 1600 m.

 C. borealis is globally secure but threatened in Maryland and Tennessee.
 It is an endangered species in Ohio and Indiana.